 - Enter a name for the event, and set the category to Show.
 You can also schedule rehearsals or band member vacations, and you can define your own categories in Schedule > Categories.

 - If you wish, you can click Add Contacts and select a contact from your Contacts list.
-(You would need to have added the contact before adding the event.)
+(You can add a new contact from the Add Contacts popup window if needed.)
 The BandHelper app will then show icons to quickly call the contact's phone number or show the location on a map.

 - You can also enter the expected pay for the event and any additional notes or custom field values.

 - Select the users affected by this event.
 A performance with your entire band would include all users; a personal vacation would just include one user; and a small ensemble gig or side project might only include a few users.
 Everyone in your band will still see all the events, unless they use the Includes Me filter on the Schedule page to hide events that don't include them.

 - If you want your bandmates to receive a notification when you save the event, click the Confirmed checkbox.
 See below for more information about this option.

 - If you want your bandmates to receive an automated reminder before the event, enter a number of days into the Send Email Reminders field or a number of hours into the Send SMS Reminders field, and BandHelper will send them a notification with the event details.
 You can use both fields to send, for example, an email reminder a week before an event and an SMS reminder a few hours before an event.